AndresRTejedor/Mold/docs/source/example_LM_mw.md

 thermo         ${thermoSteps}      # how often (in steps) will write the properties of thermo_style to the output
 ```

-Thus, the calculation of the mold occupancy for each well depth can be estimated by taking the average over the production simulation time through this equation:
+Thus, the calculation of the mold occupancy for each well depth can be estimated by taking the average over the production (after equilibration) simulation time through this equation:

 $$\langle Nw \rangle=4184\cdot c_1 /(nkT\cdot 8.314\cdot T)$$